 Complex PCB designs might have some special assembly requirements such as mechanical component assembly, press-fit parts, adhesives, wire harness, enclosure assemblies, wire harnessing and test points.
 Hence, the designer must consider all these so that the component placement details can be organised accordingly.

-Complex PCB designs require some additional complex processes with respect to Via-in-Pad ( for fine pitch parts µBGA), wire bonding, wave soldering, onboard IC programming, conformal coating, surface finish etc. Such requirements are not applicable to a normal PCB design.
+Complex PCB design require some additional complex processes with respect to Via-in-Pad ( for fine pitch parts µBGA), wire bonding, wave soldering, onboard IC programming, conformal coating, surface finish etc. Such requirements are not applicable to a normal PCB design.

 Design concepts are same for all PCB design processes, but they differ for high-speed RF capability as these designs must consider resistance, inductance and capacitance as well as traces and dielectrics that affect signal raise times and impedance that limit the upper frequency.